polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

    	type Event = Event;
    }
    ```

-The `impl pallet_balances::Config` block allows your to configure the types and parameters that are specified by the Balances pallet `Config` trait.
+   As you can see in this example, the `impl pallet_balances::Config` block allows you to configure the types and parameters that are specified by the Balances pallet `Config` trait.
    For example, this `impl` block configures the Balances pallet to use the `u128` type to track balances.
-If you were developing a chain where it was important to optimize storage, you could use any unsigned integer type that was at least 32-bits in size because the [`Balance` type](/rustdocs/latest/pallet_balances/pallet/trait.Config.html#associatedtype.Balance) for the Balances pallet `Config` trait is bound by the [`AtLeast32BitUnsigned` trait](/rustdocs/latest/sp_arithmetic/traits/trait.AtLeast32BitUnsigned.html).

-## Implement the Nicks pallet `Config` trait
+## Implement the Config trait for the pallet

 Now that you have seen an example of how the `Config` trait is implemented for the Balances pallet, you're ready to implement the `Config` trait for the Nicks pallet.

-To implement the nicks pallet in your runtime:
+To implement the `nicks` pallet in your runtime:

 1. Open the `runtime/src/lib.rs` file in a text editor.

-1. After the last line of the Balances code block, add the following code block for the Nicks pallet:
+1. Locate the last line of the Balances code block.

+1. Add the following code block for the Nicks pallet:

    ```rust
    /// Add this code block to your template for Nicks: